LingfengTao/Optimized-tactile-sensor-model-for-shadow-hand-in-Gym-simulation/README.md

 4. (Optional) To install HER, please refer to this link: https://github.com/TianhongDai/hindsight-experience-replay

 # Test
 1. After complete step 1~3, you could use `python default action.py` to see if the environment is correctly installed.
-If correct, the new window will show the dexterous hand with new tactile configuration.
+If correct, the new window will show the dexterous hand with new tactile sensor configuration.
 2. After complete the step 4, you could put the "HandManipulateBlockTouchSensors-v0" into the saved_model floder of HER and use `python demo.py --env-name=HandManipulateBlockTouchSensors` to run the demo.

 # Reference